Tux/Text-CSV_XS/doc/CSV_XS.md

 If this attribute is set to `1`, any row that parses to a different number of fields than the previous row will cause the parser to throw error 2014.

+Empty rows or rows that result in no fields (like comment lines) are exempt from these checks.

 ### skip\_empty\_rows